- As low as $194/Night

 - Condo

 You have arrived!
 Feel true oceanfront magnificence, in this completely refreshed, one bedroom condo.
-This exceptional condo has a full kitchen, and sleeps six, with a pull-out Murphy bed.
+This marvelous condo has a full kitchen, and sleeps six, with a pull-out Murphy bed.
 If you have never experienced Landmark Resort, you will soon find you can park your car and never leave the resort.
 Known for having some of the best amenities along the Grandiose Strand, Landmark offers water related fun for all ages.
 From the indoor lazy river, to the kids outdoor splash and play area, Landmark has it all.
 Your kids will also have countless fun in the onsite game room and onsite putt-putt course.
 The waterpark is not available to our guests.

 You are in the heart of South Myrtle Beach, less than 10 mins. from the Myrtle Beach International Airport, 5 mins. away from the world-famed Myrtle Beach boardwalk, 10 mins. away from Surfside Beach, 15 mins. away from the Murrells Inlet Marsh Walk, and mere mins. away from Broadway At The Beach, and the countless things to do in Myrtle Beach.